isabella232/www-chapter-vina-del-mar/tab_eventos.md

 We are part of the CFP and Marketing comitte

-Link if the event : <https://www.meetup.com/es/OWASP-Vina-del-Mar-Chapter/events/279182584/>
+Link of the event : <https://www.meetup.com/es/OWASP-Vina-del-Mar-Chapter/events/279182584/>
 Video:<https://youtu.be/yLvTiavxIZk>

 Talks: